zephyrion-dev/CK3-Workshop-Local/README.md

 A tool to create local copies of ALL your Crusader Kings III Steam Workshop mods with readable names and version numbers in a single operation.

-## Setup
+## Installation

+1. Download or clone this repository
-1. Make sure you have Node.js installed on your system
+2. Make sure you have Node.js installed on your system
-2. Install dependencies:
+3. Install dependencies:
 ```bash
 npm install
 ```
-3. Build the TypeScript code:
+4. Build the TypeScript code:
 ```bash
 npm run build
 ```

+## Requirements

+- Active Steam Workshop subscriptions to the CK3 mods you want to copy
+- Steam Workshop folder with downloaded mod files (usually located at `steamapps/workshop/content/1158310/`)

+## What it Does

+1. Creates a "Workshop Mods" folder in the script directory (not in your CK3 mod folder)
+2. Automatically locates your CK3 Steam Workshop directory
+3. Scans all workshop mod files (matching "ugc_*.mod")
+4. For each workshop mod:
+   - Reads the mod name and version from its .mod file
+   - Creates a copy in "Workshop Mods" using the format: "Mod Name v1.2.3"
+   - Copies both the mod folder and its .mod file
+   - Preserves original workshop files
+5. Creates detailed logs in the .log directory with timestamps
+6. Provides real-time console output of the copying process

 ## Usage

-### Basic Usage

 Run the tool using:
 ```bash